LuCazzola/cudaMatrixTranspose/README.md

 ## Graph Plotting
 Inside the project's directory there's also a python script which take's the content of [**data folder**](data/) and generates 2 types of graphs

-* Matrix size X Mean execution time
+* x : Matrix size - y : Mean execution time
-* Matrix size X Mean effective bandwidth
+* x : Matrix size - y : Mean effective bandwidth

 <br>